-No. Observation Risk/Effect Recommendation Management Action Plans No. 3 employees and students are required to be trained before using hazardous chemicals in the laboratory.
+No. Observation Risk/Effect Recommendation Management Action Plans employees and students are required to be trained before using hazardous chemicals in the laboratory.
 Principal Investigators are responsible for ensuring compliance with training requirements.
 Additionally, all UCSF laboratory workers must complete Laboratory Safety for Researchers training every three years.
 Per the UCSF Medical Center Environment of Care Manual, each department should complete a Departmental Annual Safety Assessment Survey that will aid in identifying unique risks to that department, and document how those risks are either being mitigated or require further evaluation.
-Hazardous Chemicals On-line Inventory is neither complete nor updated annually as required.
+Centers Safety Officer requires corrective actions to be documented via the online incident report.
+Follow up surveys are conducted within 12 months and corrective actions are verified. expired trainings are noted as deficiencies.
+Recalcitrant deficiencies are referred to the appropriate Safety Officer and/or Safety Committee for enforcement.
+Additionally, EH&S will evaluate the suitability of the UC Laboratory Safety Refresher course to meet the three-year refresher training requirement.
+3 Hazardous Chemicals On-line Inventory is neither complete nor updated annually as required.
 We noted the chemical inventory in one lab was not updated annually.
 We noted another site had Gasoline and Oxycide on hand that is not listed in the RIO inventory.
 Some labs maintain their own inventory lists in Excel files.
-As these lists cannot be uploaded into the current online inventory, a duplication of efforts is Risk/Effect Centers Safety Officer requires corrective actions to be documented via the online incident report.
-Follow up surveys are conducted within 12 months and corrective actions are verified.
+As these lists cannot be uploaded into the current online inventory, a duplication of efforts is required to enter the inventory into RIO, thereby resulting in many labs not updating the inventory in RIO Per UCSF's Chemical Hygiene Plan, Principal Investigators are responsible for maintaining an accurate chemical inventory of their laboratory.
+Chemical inventories must be updated annually through RIO.
+Accurate chemical inventories are required to help ensure that the hazards present in the lab are known to emergency responders.
 EH&S management is aware of the limitations of the current chemical inventory system and is in the process of implementing a new system developed by UC Risk & Safety Solutions.
-In the new system, all lab Management Action Plans expired trainings are noted as deficiencies.
-Recalcitrant deficiencies are referred to the appropriate Safety Officer and/or Safety Committee for enforcement.
-Additionally, EH&S will evaluate the suitability of the UC Laboratory Safety Refresher course to meet the three-year refresher training requirement.
-See Observation A.2 responders.
-Per UCSF's Chemical Hygiene Plan, Principal Investigators are responsible for maintaining an accurate chemical inventory of their laboratory.
-Chemical inventories must be updated annually through RIO.
+In the new system, all lab chemicals will be entered into a barcode system.
 Upon implementation of the new system EH&S should validate that inventory records are current and kept updated.
+See Observation A.2